Skip to main content

 });

-4. Referencing configuration but overriding some options
+4. Reference configuration but override some options

 const client = createClient({